antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Finding causes: homing in on transcription factors
 -----------------------------------------------------

 Apparently there are two types of cells in Neuroblastoma tumors.
 Neuroblastoma seems to be a heterogenous tumor.
 Transcription factors are known to determine gene expression programs in cells.
 These gene expression programs determine the development of the cell.
-Can we find out which TF’s might influence the difference between both of these cell lines?
+Can we find out which TFâ€™s might influence the difference between both of these cell lines?

 *Data used:*
 * Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2